 A course in the historical development of the theology and practice of Holy Communion and Baptism in the United Methodist Church.
 This will include formational decisions that produced the orders of worship in the United Methodist Hymnal and the United Methodist Book of Worship, the role of Baptism, Eucharist and Ministry, and current issues in the practices of Baptism and Eucharist.

-I credit hour Fall 2017 G. Campbell
+i credit hour

-PW-125 Foundations of Preaching

-Purpose and practice of preaching.
+PW-125 Foundations of Preaching Purpose and practice of preaching.

 Homiletical theory and method.
-2 credit hours

-Section offered every Fall and Spring semester
+2 credit hours Offered Fall and Spring semesters